Serval Reviews, Pricing, and the Best Alternatives

 TLDR:

-• Serval generates TypeScript code for workflows, requiring developer resources to debug and maintain when integrations break.
+• Serval generates TypeScript code for workflows, often requiring developer resources to debug and maintain when integrations break.

 • Alternatives like Jira Service Management and Freshservice rely on portals instead of Slack-native interfaces.